ohnotnow/conmon/Readme.md

 This is just a very lightweight golang project that will check for containers failing more than a certain amount in a certain timeframe.
 It'll then send a message to a slack webhook.

+This is by no means meant to be a proper 'production monitoring solution' - it's just a quick, small sanity check.
+We've sometimes had a situation where a container would get stuck in a rapid crash/restart loop and use up a lot of resources on a QA/test server - it's just to give us a little heads up.

 ## Usage (commandline)

 ```